PritRaj1/non-convex-rust/docs/SA.md

 <img src="../examples/gifs/sa_kbf.gif" width="200" alt="SA Example">

-<p><b>Figure:</b> The Simulated Annealing (SA) algorithm explores the search space  by accepting both improving and deteriorating moves with a probability that decreases over time, controlled by a temperature parameter.</p>
+<p><b>Figure:</b> The Simulated Annealing (SA) algorithm explores the search space  by accepting both improving and deteriorating moves with a probability that decreases over time, controlled by a temperature parameter.
+(Example above converged in 81 iters).</p>

 </div>